mlld-lang/modules/new/README.md

-## Core Modules
+## New Modules

-These are intended to be fairly stable long-term.
+These are experiments.

 ### [array.mld.md](./core/array.mld.md)